NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/3rd-party-integration-guide.md

 [**Title**](/style-guide/documentation-content-strategy/component-attributes/titles/): Short verb phrase in second-person imperative that includes the 3rd-party name.
 Do not use gerund phrases.

-  If a 3rd-party integration guide is with a specific Cloudflare technology partner, add a Markdown component that indicates `<partner>` after the title.
+  If a 3rd-party integration guide is with a specific Khulnasoft technology partner, add a Markdown component that indicates `<partner>` after the title.

 [**Context**](/style-guide/documentation-content-strategy/component-attributes/context/): An introductory paragraph on the following steps and what they will accomplish.